wmo-im/wis2box-training/documentation/docs/en/index.md

 ## Training location and materials

 The training contents, wiki and issue tracker are managed on GitHub at [https://github.com/wmo-im/wis2box-training](https://github.com/wmo-im/wis2box-training).

-## Printing the material

-This training can be exported to PDF.
-To save or print this training material, go to the [print page](print_page), and select
-File > Print > Save as PDF.

 ## Exercise materials